-- Service to the College: The faculty member demonstrates that she/he is finding meaningful ways to contribute to the work of the College.
+- Service to the College: The faculty member demonstrates that they are finding meaningful ways to contribute to the work of the College.
 Prior to achieving the rank of Assistant II, faculty are not discouraged from taking on leadership roles or positions depending on experience; however, this is not an expectation.

 - Professional Improvement: The individual has a long-term documented record of broad commitment to professional growth.

-- Service to the Community: Further building on local and/or more widespread community relationships, the faculty member regularly serves the community as an expert resource by accepting meaningful local, statewide, or national roles.
+- Service to the Community: Further building on local and/or more widespread community relationships, the faculty member regularly serves the community as an expert resource by accepting local, statewide, or national roles.

 Professor: At the rank of Professor, a faculty member should demonstrate consistent excellence in the performance of their primary assignment.
 The individual demonstrates an ongoing commitment to sharing their expertise and knowledge by regularly accepting leadership roles on campus committees or task forces that help to create meaningful change for the College.
 At this rank, faculty are firmly established in consistent and meaningful contributions of their professional expertise at the local, regional, or national level.